-Due to the emerging public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our partners and shareowners, this year's Annual Meeting will be held in a virtual meeting format only, which will be conducted live through an audio webcast on the internet.
+Due to continued COVID-19 concerns and for the safety of our employees and shareowners, this year's Annual Meeting will be held in a virtual meeting format only, which will be conducted live through an audio webcast on the internet.
 You will not be able to attend the Annual Meeting in-person.
-We believe that a virtual meeting this year provides expanded shareowner access and participation at a time when many shareowners may be concerned with possible health risks of attending a meeting with a large group of people or who are subject to "stay-at-home" directives.
 The virtual meeting affords shareowners the same rights as if the meeting were held in person, including the ability to vote shares electronically during the meeting and ask questions in accordance with the rules of conduct for the meeting.
-You will be able to attend the Annual Meeting online, vote and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/PPL2020.

-To participate in the Annual Meeting, you will need the 16-digit control number included on your Notice, on your proxy card or on the instructions that accompanied your proxy materials.
+You will be able to attend the Annual Meeting online and submit your questions before and during the meeting by visiting www.virtualshareholdermeeting.com/PPL2021 and entering the 16-digit control number included on your Notice, proxy card or the voting instructions that accompanied your proxy materials.

 The virtual meeting platform is fully supported across browsers (Internet Explorer, Firefox, Chrome, and Safari) and devices (desktops, laptops, tablets, and cell phones) running the most updated version of applicable software and plugins.
-Participants should ensure that they have a strong WiFi connection wherever they intend to participate in the meeting.
+Participants should ensure that they have a strong Wi-Fi connection wherever they intend to participate in the meeting.
 Participants should also give themselves sufficient time to log in and ensure that they can hear streaming audio prior to the start of the meeting.